Tom Clements (politician): 2010 Senatorial campaign

 Clements, who had no previous experience with the Green Party, was approached by party leadership in January 2010 and asked to run for the United States Senate later that year.
 He won the Green Party's nomination for Senate in May and by June had raised 15,000 dollars towards his Senate campaign.
 Though not included in the Rasmussen poll data released in that same month, he claimed that the 9% of those polled supporting "other" was for his campaign.
 He ran against incumbent Republican Jim DeMint and military veteran and Democrat Alvin Greene as well as several write-in candidates.

 Clements raised more than $45,000 by mid-October.
 Incumbent Jim DeMint reported more than $3 million raised to date.
 Democrat Alvin Greene reported no fundraising activities.
 Clements campaigned around the state from June through November 1, appearing at NAACP forums, stump meetings, editorial conferences and other public events.
 The campaign financed TV and radio advertisements to run in the Columbia, Charleston and Pee Dee regions during the two weeks prior to the election.

 A Winthrop University poll conducted between October 5 and 10 with 741 likely South Carolina voters found Clements running second with 12.2% of the vote against 11.2% for Democrat Alvin Greene and 58.3% for incumbent Jim DeMint.

 Political positions

-Clements opposes the continuing practice of dumping nuclear waste in South Carolina.
-He opposes offshore drilling, with his website calling it "a potentially disastrous gamble that could destroy South Carolina’s coastline, along with her fishing and tourism industries".
-Clements supports the new START Treaty with Russia.
+Clements opposed the continuing practice of dumping nuclear waste in South Carolina.
+He opposed offshore drilling, with his website calling it "a potentially disastrous gamble that could destroy South Carolina’s coastline, along with her fishing and tourism industries".
+Clements supported the new START Treaty with Russia.
 His campaign also focused on conservation and job creation.